-Beginning in Fall 2022, all incoming UNL students will be expected to participate in a significant experiential learning activity connecting their classroom learning to a real-world setting.
+All incoming UNL students will be expected to participate in a significant experiential learning activity connecting their classroom learning to a real-world setting.
 This will be documented on your transcript and may yield credit hours applicable to your degree or recognized by a 0-credit course.

 Planning and Reflecting